 Domestic violence and abuse often forms part of a pattern of offences which are often under-reported and can have a significant impact on victims and families.
-Nottinghamshire Police recorded around 16,200 domestic abuse crimes (10,420) and incidents (5,780) in 2017/18, which marked an overall 3% reduction on the previous year following a sustained long term rise90.
-Despite this, the number of domestic abuse crimes recorded by police rose by 17% in 2017/18 as a result of improvements in crime recording practices that saw fewer recorded as incidents.
+Nottinghamshire Police recorded around 16,200 domestic abuse crimes (10,420) and domestic abuse-related non-crimes (5,780) in 2017/18, which marked an overall 3% reduction on the previous year following a sustained long term rise.
+Despite this, the number of domestic crimes recorded by police rose by 17% in 2017/18, largely driven by ongoing improvements in crime recording practices.